wildcomputations/wp-gpx-maps/readme.txt

 == Changelog ==

 = X.X.XX
+* Tweak: small optimizations in the design of the admin area
 * Removed: german language file (now over translate.wordpress.org) = 1.7.00 =
 * Added: Authors can upload GPX tracks in a folder called as *your user name*, inside [../wp-upload dir/gpx/[*your user name*] (thanks to wildcomputations)